The BC Home and Garden Show is a trade show featuring interior and exterior household products and services at Vancouver’s BC Place Stadium.

 Vancouver’s Home & Garden Show

 In 2021 the BC Home and Garden Show was originally scheduled to take place during the week of February 17th to 21st.
-Due to COVID-19, however, it has been postponed until April.
-The new tentative dates for the event are April 7th to 11th.
-Hopefully the coronavirus will be better under control by then and the event will be able to happen.
+Due to COVID-19, however, it was postponed until April, and then eventually cancelled for the year.
+The new tentative dates for the event are March 9th to 13th in 2022.

 In years when it is able to take place, the venue for the five-day event is BC Place which is located at 777 Pacific Boulevard in Vancouver.